Donderstal/IRL_RPG/README.md

 ### LOG

+#### JUN 18, 2020
+* Added Cinematic and Scene Classes
+* Scripted gameplay based on scripted event triggers
+* Adjusting controllers and animationcontrollers to cinematic mode

 #### JUN 15, 2020
 * Added some new maps, a new tilesheet
 * Adding MapObject class for non-player sprites on map